 “The anticoagulant effects of Pradaxa are important and life-saving for some patients, but there are situations where reversal of the drug’s effects is medically necessary,” said Dr. Richard Pazdur, director of the Office of Hematology and Oncology Products in the FDA’s Center for Drug Evaluation and Research.
 “Today’s [Friday’s] approval offers the medical community an important tool for managing patients taking Pradaxa in emergency or life-threatening situations when bleeding can’t be controlled.”

 Patients and the surviving loved ones of decedents did not file Pradaxa lawsuits for nothing.
-Surely, a reversal agent is a good thing, but it came too little too late for a lot of patients, many of whom are no longer with us because they took a drug the risks of which neither they nor their physicians understood.
+Surely, a reversal agent is a good thing, but it came too little too late for a lot of patients, many of whom are no longer with us because they took a drug the risks of neither they nor their physicians understood.

 As the brief of a Pradaxa plaintiff explained in 2012, “The evidence will establish that Defendants knew or should have known that the warnings and other information distributed with regard to the use of Pradaxa were inadequate.
 Therefore neither the Decedent nor her doctors received adequate warnings relative to the risks associated with the use of Pradaxa.
 The evidence will establish that such defects were a producing and/or proximate cause of decedent’s injuries and death.”